 At the grammar school level, students go to music class two days per week.
 The first half of the year's learning culminates in the Christmas Concert.
 The second half teaches movement, rhythm, reading music, and more.
 Students attend art class one day per week.

-Additional fine arts opportunities are available as after-school enrichment opportunities, which are optional.
+Additional fine arts opportunities are available as after-school co-curricular opportunities, which are optional.

 More information on Grammar School classes is available on our Grammar School Academics page found here.

 Seventh and eighth graders spend one semester in theater and one semester in music as part of the "elective wheel" which also includes art and computers, as well as orchestra and yearbook, which are by invitation/application.

 Music - students learn about the beauty of music and discuss the thoughts and philosophies behind it.
 The class covers the development of music throughout all of the historical periods as well as how the arts relate to the cultures of the times and to each other.
 Students learn the basics of music theory, and great emphasis is given to music listening and appreciation.
 Not only is the study of music part of a well-rounded and Classical education, but it is a gift of God that we get to enjoy even as we learn.